csells/flutter_image_search/README.md

 Also, the file handling could easily be fixed to support mobile; PRs gratefully accepted!

+Further, there is no cache clearing policy -- it just grows forever!
+This could certainly be improved.

 Finally, I didn't implementing paging, which the CSE API supports.
-Instead I just showing the first 10 results, which I consider good enough for demo purposes.
+Instead I just show the first 10 results, which I consider good enough for demo purposes.

 ## Enjoy!